Astragalus glycyphyllos

 Astragalus glycyphyllos (liquorice milkvetch, wild liquorice, wild licorice) is a flowering plant in the family Fabaceae, native to Europe.
 It is a perennial herbaceous plant which is sometimes used for tea.

+Distribution

+Native to the majority of Europe, excluding Ireland, Iceland and the Greek islands.
+Also native to Western Asia (Northern Iran and Turkey), the Caucasus region, Siberia and Middle Asia (North-eastern Kazakhstan).The species has been introduced near the Great Lakes on the territories of states such as: Connecticut, Indiana, Massachusetts, New Jersey, New York and Ontario.